 How Long Before You See Clearer Skin?

-The most effective treatment is going to be oral antifungal medication.
+The most effective treatment is going to be oral antifungal medication and topical antifungal creams.
 However, oral antifungal medications can have adverse effects, including nausea, vomiting, diarrhea, abdominal pain, and hepatotoxicity.

 Take caution when using antibiotics if you know you have fungal acne.
 Antibiotic medications can alter the normal cutaneous flora and can trigger even more yeast overgrowth.